 Communication is an integral part of any relationship.
 Partners should make sure there is no communication gap, and they are on the same page.
 An open relationship brings significant changes in the lifestyle and relationship of the couple, and through regular interminable communication they can stabilize their relationship.
 Similarly, being transparent and open also makes things easy for the couple.

 4. Determine how to talk about relationships with each other

-When both partners indulge in sex with multiple people, there is a chance of contracting sexually transmitted infections.
-Unprotected sex also increases the risk of unwanted pregnancies.
-Hence, the couple should make safe sex their priority.
+When both partners indulge in physically intimate acts with multiple people, there is a chance of contracting STDs.
+Unprotected intimate acts also increase the risk of unwanted pregnancies.
+Hence, the couple should ensure they take safety precautions before getting physically close.

 6. Be honest